OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Form_Element_Rubric.md

 ## Examples of use for Rubrics

-The scope of rubrics is wide.
 In OpenOlat, rubrics can be used, for example,

 * to query the degree of agreement on a question